One Dimensional Quantum Walks with Two-step Memory: Abstract

 \section{Abstract}

 In this paper we investigate one dimensional quantum walks with two-step memory, which can be viewed as an extension of quantum walks with one-step memory.
 We develop a general formula for the amplitudes of the two-step-memory walk with Hadamard coin by using path integral approach, and numerically simulate its process.
-The simulation shows that the probability distribution of this new walk is different from that of the Hadamard quantum walk with one-step memory, while it presents some similarities with that of the normal Hadamard quantum walk without memory.
+The simulation shows that the probability distribution of this new walk is different from that of the Hadamard quantum walk with one-step memory, while it presents some similarities with that of the normal Hadamard quantum walk without memory. \keywords{Quantum Walk with Memory \and Amplitudes \and Hadamard Walk}